Thanks to generous funding of a clinical trial, brain tumor sufferer getting more time with loved ones

 Early in 2018, Bloomington, MN, resident Holly Ziebol was diagnosed with glioblastoma, the most common form of brain cancer in adults.
 “She has a rare type of glioblastoma that harbors a mutation in a histone gene,” explained Clark C. Chen, MD, PhD, U of M Department of Neurosurgery Head.
 “Histones are proteins that package DNA into structural units.
 They regulate which genes are turned on and which are turned off.”
 This mutation, known as H3K27M, turns on a set of genes leading to protein formation that drives cancer growth, Chen added.

 Holly subsequently underwent multiple treatments, but the tumor grew back within months of each one.
 Fortunately, Chen’s research had uncovered a drug uniquely suited for Holly’s tumor.
 “ONC201 is a small molecule that specifically ‘shuts off’ one of the proteins uniquely required for the growth of H3K27M glioblastomas,” explained Chen.
-“To date, there have been several patients whose tumor shrunk after ONC201 treatment.
+“To date, there have been several patients whose tumors shrunk after ONC201 treatment.
 This drug could be the ‘silver bullet’ that Holly needs.”

 Breaking through barriers